Skip to content

 1. Selecting Complementary Elements

-Example: Layer a punchy snare with a metallic percussion sample to create a snare with a unique, shimmering texture.
+• Example: Layer a punchy snare with a metallic percussion sample to create a snare that stands out with a unique, shimmering character.

 2. Blend and Balance

-Example: Pan a bright synth lead slightly left and a mellow pad right to create a balanced stereo image.
+• Example: Pan a synth lead slightly left and a pad right to create a balanced stereo image.

 Experimenting with Effects: Enhancing Your Samples